saisrikiran/vagrant-ansible-example/README.md

 Customizations to the template and Ansible playbook can be done by editing the customize.yml.example file To run successfully, copy the customize.yml.example to customize.yml

+The Openstack services are enabled within the Jinja2 template that is stored in the file in the templates/ folder

 #Create a Vagrant file:
 #$ touch Vagrantfile